Terms and definitions

 The pathway along the bank of the navigation which is accessible to the public.

-A site designated by the Canal & River Trust for short stops.
+A site designated by us for short stops.
 The time limit varies from a few hours, overnight or up to 14 days maximum.
 Charges may apply.

 A widening of the canal where a 70' boat can turn around.